Billaferd/QuantumNexus/Card Creation Guidelines.md

 - Utility: Neutral
 - Impact: Destructive

-We will assign 1 defence and 2 attack to the card.
-This will use about 1 CP.
+We will assign 1 defense and 2 attack to the card.
+This will use 2 CP.
 We are leaving 5 for the rule box effects.

 For the rule box effects, we will assign an interrupt of `this - deploy,` triggering every time this specific unit enters play.
 This interrupt will cause the player to pick up a card.
-This equals about 2 CP, with the interrupt type providing a 1x multiplier.
+This equals about 4 CP, with the interrupt type providing a 1x multiplier.
 That is three CP used so far.
 For the last three, we will use the `this - discard` interrupt and assign the effect: Opponent discards one card from the top of their deck.
-This costs about 3 CP.
+This costs about 4 CP.

 This will be a close ranged terrestrial unit.